kurs0n/Databases_project/Transactions.md

 *   **Error Handling:** Allows for the rollback of operations when errors occur, maintaining data correctness.
 *  **Flexibility:** Demonstrates different isolation levels and methods to achieve the right balance between data integrity and performance.

-### How to Use

-1. These examples serve as a guide on how to structure transactions in your application code, to ensure that data changes are grouped into atomic operations, and are performed correctly using different isolation levels.
+These examples serve as a guide on how to structure transactions in your application code, to ensure that data changes are grouped into atomic operations, and are performed correctly using different isolation levels.
-2. Use proper error handling in your application logic and make sure to roll back the transaction if anything goes wrong.